Fluuuegel/News-Recommendation/README.md

      docker.elastic.co/elasticsearch/elasticsearch:8.12.2
    ```

-5. Run:
+7. Run:

     ```bash
-    python build_tf_idf.py   // this is to get the tf-idfs before use
+    $ python build_tf_idf.py   // this is to get the tf-idfs before use

-    python indexer.py
+    $ python indexer.py
     ```

-    Wait for retriving
+    Wait for minutes.

-6. Open a new terminal and run:
+8. Open a new terminal and run:

     ```bash
     $ python app.py
     ```

-7. Open your browser and type  [http://localhost:5000](http://localhost:5000/) to access it.
+9. Open your browser and type  [http://localhost:5000](http://localhost:5000/) to access it.

-8. Use `deactivate` to quit venv.
+10. Use `deactivate` to quit venv.

 ### Features

-1. Using Elasticsearch to crawl the New York Times for different categories of news
+1. Using Elasticsearch to crawl the New York Times for different categories of news.
-2. Search and display results
+2. Search and display results.
-3. Allows user to 👍 Like / 👎 Dislike
+3. Allows user to 👍 Like / 👎 Dislike.
-4. Recommend different news to users based on their preferences
+4. Recommend different news to users based on their preferences.

-### TODO
+### Notes

+1. The original `indexer.py` is a mess so I re-arrange the structure with the assistance of ChatGPT.